PAAFF received the Share the Heritage Award from the Multicultural Affairs Congress in 2010

 What is the Philadelphia Asian American Film Festival (PAAFF)?

 The first event of its kind in Philadelphia – a film festival celebrating and elevating the Asian American experience.
-In 5 years, PAAFF is proud to have presented dozens of culturally relevant film programs to a broad and diverse audience.
+Since 2008 PAAFF is proud to have presented dozens of culturally relevant films and exciting programming to broad and diverse audiences from Chinatown to Center City to University City.

 Are your films in the English language and where do they take place?